sanskrit-lexicon/VCP/vac-vcp-cmp2/readme.md

 Usage - `python3 len2.py vcp1.txt vac1.txt hwdiff.tsv len2.tsv`

 Takes vcp1.txt and vac1.txt as input and calculates the differences and stores them in two files.

+There are certain assumptions in the process.

+1. All non alphabet items `[^a-zA-Z]` are ignored for comparing.
+2. All XML like tags are removed. `<[^>]*>`
+3. Trailing numbers are removed from headwords in vac1.txt (`aMSa#1 -> aMSa`)
+4. Only one parse is retained from headword from vac1.txt (`aMsa(se)BAra -> aMsaBAra`)
+5. vac1.txt usually has one headword per line.
+If there are more than one entries, they are clubbed together in vac1.txt. vcp1.txt treats them separately.
+To make them at par, the following method is followed.
+All the entries for a particular headword are concatenated. e.g. vac1.txt has `a#1`  and `a#2` headwords.
+If their entries are `e1` and `e2`, the text which is generated for headword `a` is `e1 e2`.
+Similarly for vcp1.txt.

 The contents of output files hwdiff.tsv and len2.tsv are explained later.

 # hwdiff.tsv